nanofuxion/arjs-react/README.md

 Configuration for the different connectors. accepts a `key:` dapp wallet name with a truthy `value`, may accept wallet configurations when new wallets are added.
 - `arweave`: `{}`
 - `arconnect`: `{}`

+### gateway

+Gateway accepts an abject with the arweave gateway parameters identical to the input for `Arweave.init({})`, if not implemented the code will default to `arweave.net`.
+This can be useful for use with a testnet (testnet interoperability untested)

 ### pollRate